FAQ - Applying for a Rental Property

 Can I grow or smoke cannabis at my rental property?

-The residential tenancy act has been amended to include a terms that do not allow cannabis to be smoked or grown in or at a rental property.
+In most rental the answer is no. The residential tenancy act has been amended to include terms that do not allow cannabis to be smoked or grown in or at a rental property.

 Please see the link below for more infromation.
 You may also refer to the Residential Tenancy Act or BILL 30 – 2018 CANNABIS CONTROL AND LICENSING ACT